Fairouzeh: Etymology

 The origin of the name "Fairouzeh" is disputed.
-Many believe it originates from the word fayruz, meaning "turquoise" in Syriac (a dialect of the Aramaic language still spoken there), in reference to the green color of the surrounding landscape.
+Many believe it originates from the word fayruz, meaning "turquoise" in Syriac, in reference to the green color of the surrounding landscape.
 However, some historians believe the name "Fairouzeh" was mentioned in the Old Testament as "Berothah" (Second Book of Samuel, 8:8).

 History

 The majority of the village's inhabitants were farmers.
 The majority of people owned enough land to grow wheat, barley, lentil, olive trees and wine grapes.
 Almost every family raised sheep, goats and chickens.
 The original farmers also owned horses, donkeys and cows.
 They were self-sufficient of basic food supply throughout the whole year.

 The water source was acquired from deep wells about (18 to 20 meters).
 The two most famous wells (Jub) were Jub Hamza and Jub Jaaber.
 Without the existence of these two wells, the continuous life in Fayruzah as we know it would have not existed.
 The structure of Jub Hamza in the middle of the village was preserved as a “monument” for current and future generations.
 The village now uses city running water and electricity.

 The elders in the village were known for their colorful and unique clothes.
 Most men, women and kids wore similar traditional outfits.
 The homes were built similar in shape and architectural design.
 Traditional home walls were built from hardened mud pieces and the roofs from wood and topped with mixed hay and mud.
 Some of the early big homes had several families living together side by side.

-The most known family names in Fairouzah are: Abdullatif, Abdulnour, Abdulhai, Abdel Aziz, Askar, Assaf, Assfour, Attiyah, Ballat, Dabbas, Dabbous, Danial, Deeb, Dib, Diab, Darghali, Fattali, Fedail, Fleyeh, Ghanem, Ghreer, Habahab, Habroun, Hannoun, Hamad, Hawara, Hourany, Howarah, Hushaan, Hussary, Jubi, Joudi, Kassas, Khalil, Khazael, Maida, Mbarkeh, Maleh, Makhool, Mashhour, Masoudi, Mushamel, Nader, Nahim, Nasser, Nakkoud, Noufal, Nussais, Rahal, Roboz, Sayegh, Shahadeh, Shahla, Taweel, Trad, Watfa, Wanis, Younan.
+The most known family names in Fairouzah are: Abdullatif, Abdulnour, Abdulhai, Abdel Aziz, Askar, Assaf, Assfour, Attiyah, Ballat, Dabbas, Dabbous, Danial, Deeb, Dib, Diab, Darghali, Fattali, Fedail, Fleyeh, Ghanem, Ghreer, Habahab, Habroun, Hannoun, Hamad, Hawara, Halabi, Hourany, Howarah, Hushaan, Husari, Jubi, Joudi, Kassas, Khalil, Khazael, Maida, Mbarkeh, Maleh, Makhool, Mashhour, Masoudi, Mushamel, Nader, Nahim, Nasser, Nakkoud, Noufal, Nussais, Rahal, Roboz, Sayegh, Shahadeh, Shahla, Taweel, Trad, Watfa, Wanis,Kannich,Kannish Younan.
 In the last 50 years, many more families have moved to Fairouzah from neighboring towns and villages and made it their home.

 Fairouzah’s population comprises about 7,000 people.
 Based on a current and future civil plan, it will occupy about 425 acre of land when it is completed.
 The village is estimated to have been established around the 16th century.
 Its first inhabitants were mostly Syriac Orthodox Christians who came from Sadad in the 16th century.
 They migrated to Fayruzah to be closer to Homs and thus benefit from better living conditions.
 Most of them were farmers.